asrepo2019/ashirbanisaha/_openpositions/pos_masters_Jul-22-2024.md

 McMaster University offers several opportunities for graduate students.
 For further details, please visit the [link](https://gs.mcmaster.ca/app/uploads/2019/11/postdocfellows_policy.pdf).

 **Applications Materials:**<br>
-* A cover letter (upto 500 words) indicating you research interest and role in your publications/submissions.
+* A cover letter (upto 500 words) indicating your research interest and role in your publications/submissions.
 * A CV (including all publications/submissions).
 * Transcripts.
 * A pdf of copy of submission(s) (in case not published)